 Sure, liquor decanters had been around, in Neil Simon plays and movies from the 60s, but nobody in my family ever used one.
 They always seemed like something from the past, too stuffy and impractical for modern use.
 However, I’ve realized the error of my ways, and now use wine decanters, liquor carafes, and crystal bottles for just about every type of alcohol I serve at home.
 So why do you put whiskey in a decanter?
 What does putting alcohol in a decanter do?
 Which decanter do you use for which liquor?
 How long does whiskey stay good in a decanter?
-Here’s a laid-back guide, guaranteed to be enlightening and unfussy, just like a nice bottle of whiskey.
+Here’s a laid-back guide to liquor decanters, guaranteed to be enlightening and unfussy, just like a nice bottle of whiskey.

 Why use a liquor decanter?